cu-esiil-edu/MSUDENVER-DineWaterQuality2023/water-quantity.md

 ### Results

-While the water levels are not changing significantly, we don’t know whether wells contain contaminants from the Gold King Mine Spill.
+While the water levels did not change significantly, we don’t know whether wells contain contaminants from the Gold King Mine Spill.
 More needs to be learned about the
 [water quality](https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/2a252f78a491ddc01372c4dd522833f838bd241b/water-quality.md)
-of the wells and springs on the Dine Reservation before, during, and after the spill.
+of the wells and springs on the Diné Reservation before, during, and after the spill.